qlik-oss/core-website/docs/docs/use-cases.md

 ## Assisted Prescription

-Assisted Prescriptions provides an interactive application to assist doctors with drug prescriptions.
+Assisted Prescription provides an interactive application to assist doctors with drug prescriptions.
 Data is served from the Qlik Core backend using a single document.
 Variance in user load is limited and any scaling of the application can be manually managed.